rocicorp/replicache/doc/docs/design.md

 - **The Client View**: To use Replicache, developers define a _Client View_, which is the data Replicache keeps cached on a specific device.
 Developers must arrange to return a delta from some previous version of the Client View to the current one when requested, but developers do _not_ have to worry about any local changes the client may have applied.
 Replicache ensures that any local mutations are correctly ordered with respect to the canonical server state.
 - **Transactional Conflict Resolution**: Conflicts are an unavoidable part of offline-first systems, but contrary to popular belief they don't need to be exceptionally painful.
 Replicache makes conflict resolution significantly easier by capturing the _intent_ of changes and then asking developers to replay that intended change later.
 See [Conflicts](#conflicts) for more.
 - **Causal+ Consistency**: [Consistency guarantees](https://jepsen.io/consistency) make distributed systems easier to reason about and prevent confusing user-visible data anomalies.
 When properly integrated with your backend, Replicache provides for [Causal+ Consistency](https://jepsen.io/consistency/models/causal) across the entire system.
 This means that transactions are guaranteed to be applied _atomically_, in the _same order_, _across all clients_.
 Further, all clients will see an order of transactions that is compatible with _causal history_.
-Basically: all clients will end up seeing the same thing, and you're not going to have anly weirdly reordered or dropped messages.
+Basically: all clients will end up seeing the same thing, and you're not going to have any weirdly reordered or dropped messages.
 We have worked with independent Distributed Systems expert Kyle Kingsbury of Jepsen to validate these properties of our design.
 See [Jepsen on Replicache](https://replicache.dev/jepsen.html).

 # System Overview